spearwolf/picimo/README.md

 yarn run build
 ````

-This will internally run the script [scripts/build-libs.js](scripts/build-libs.js) and install the library artifacts into your local `dists/` folder.
+This will internally run the script [scripts/build-libs.js](scripts/build-libs.js) and install the library artifacts into your local `dist/` folder.

 The compiled and minified file is at `dist/picimo.js`, with `dist/dev/picimo-dev.js` being the uncompressed (with source maps included) library.
 The files `dist/picimo.*.js` (uncompressed: `dist/dev/picimo.*.js`) are also needed, they will be loaded on demand at runtime.

 See `examples/` for usage examples.

-You can start a local html server which serves all the examples at localhost by running the command:
+You can start a local http server which serves all the examples at localhost by running the command:

 ```sh
 yarn run examples
 ```

-The special `dist/picimo.mjs` (uncompressed: `dist/dev/picimo-dev.mjs`) is a native es module and can loaded as standalone module in your browser with the script element.
+The special `dist/picimo.mjs` (uncompressed: `dist/dev/picimo-dev.mjs`) is a native es module and can loaded as standalone module in your browser with the script element or by using the `import` statement from inside your javascript.

 ```html
 <script type="module" src="picimo.mjs"></script>